vmware-tanzu/community-edition/docs/site/content/docs/architecture.md

 With the packages available in the cluster, users of `tanzu` can install various packages.
-Within the cluster, a [PackageInstall](https://carvel.dev/kapp-controller/docs/latest/packaging/#packageinstall) resource is create and it instructs `kapp-controller` to download the package and install the software in your cluster.
+Within the cluster, a [PackageInstall](https://carvel.dev/kapp-controller/docs/latest/packaging/#packageinstall) resource is created and it instructs `kapp-controller` to download the package and install the software in your cluster.
 This flow is shown below.

 ![tanzu package install](../../img/tanzu-package-install-2.png)

+Note: If you deploy an unmanaged cluster, the default Tanzu Community Edition package repository 'tce-repo' is automatically installed.